AMartins87/world-of-makaton/README.md

     - Navigation links are on top of each page on every screen size to take the user to a different page of the website.
           - It allows the user to easily navigate from page to page across all devices as the navbar is in a fixed position even if you scroll through any page.
     - Sections of the navigation bar are: Home, About, ABC, and Sign Up.
-        - Each page has a title > Home page - World of Makaton; About - About Makaton; ABC - ABC ...
-Alphabet; Sign Up - Sign Up.
+        - Each page has a title:
+            -   Home page - World of Makaton
+            -   About - About Makaton
+            -   ABC - ABC ...
+Alphabet
+            -   Sign Up - Sign Up
     - Fonts and colors compliment the overall look of the website and are consistent throughout.

 ![Navigation bar image](wireframes/navbar.JPG)